Skip to Content

 Instructions

-- Cool the almonds for 5 minutes then place them in a blender with the anchovy, capers, raisins, garlic cloves, basil and parmesan cheese.
+• Add the almonds to a blender with the anchovy, capers, raisins, garlic cloves, basil and parmesan cheese.

 Erika